 Does it seem unlikely that an insurance company would want to help homeowners lower their insurance costs?
 In a recent Ask Me Anything (AMA) on Reddit, our CEO Sean Harper acknowledged that it might seem counterintuitive, but pointed out that when homeowners live in a safe home, “we pay less for reinsurance we need to insure that home.”

-Hardening your home against risk can go a long way towards controlling your home insurance premiums.
-In Florida, a large part of the overall premium is driven by hurricane risk, but homeowners can mitigate that risk by:
+Hardening your home against risk can go a long way toward controlling your home insurance premiums.
+Some examples of ways you can mitigate risk include:

-- Securing your roof.
+• Securing your roof.
 Roofs in need of repair are more vulnerable to wind and rain, so start by inspecting your roof for signs of damage.
+(No need to get on a ladder!
+A visual inspection of the ground will suffice.)
 You may also want to consider improving your roof-to-wall attachments.
-Florida home insurers give discounts to homeowners with hurricane clips.
+In hurricane-prone states like Florida, home insurers are often required to give discounts to homeowners with hurricane clips.

-- Trimming your trees.
-Hurricane winds can knock down even healthy branches, so hire a professional to trim them back and to remove dead or dying trees.
+• Trimming your trees.
+Heavy winds and storms can knock down even healthy branches, so hire a professional to trim them back and remove dead or dying trees.

-Homeowners can also look to My Safe Florida Home, a program that provides owners of site-built, single-family, residentials properties with funds for hurricane mitigation inspections and home-strengthening improvements.
+In some states, homeowners can also access state-specific programs to help reduce their annual cost of coverage.
+One example is Florida, where homeowners can look to My Safe Florida Home, a program that provides owners of site-built, single-family, residential properties with funds for hurricane mitigation inspections and home-strengthening improvements.
 Recent legislation allocated $150 million in funds to the program.

 Understand how your coverage works